 Manufacturer specifications

 Many manufacturers have data on how long their products last.
-Granted, they might give you that information in terms of hours or cycles of usage, but you can leverage that data to make your own calculations on how long the product might hold up in your environment.
+Granted, they might give you that information in terms of hours or cycles of equipment usage, but you can leverage that data to make your own calculations on how long the product might hold up in your environment.

 Frequency of use